hypotenuse/react-examples/README.md

 ## ReactRedux
 - `React` (as a library)
 - `Redux`
   - Predictable state container.
-Store data globally in SPA
+Store some data globally in SPA if needed
   - `immutable` helps to write reducers simplier
   - `react-redux` to bind storage to components
 - No routing